mp3butcher/osg4noob/README.md

 | MSVC2013 x64 or x86 |

 BEWARE:
-closed lib and dll (msvc2013) are in the lib directory: copy the good one in bin in order to make it work
+closed lib and dll (msvc2013 and linux gcc644.9.2) are in the lib directory: copy the good one in bin in order to make it work